bhoov/manim-notebook/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🧾 Logs

-In most situations, we can only fix the problem if you attach a Manim Notebook log file.
-It's easy to create one, see the [Wiki here](https://github.com/Manim-Notebook/manim-notebook/wiki/%F0%9F%A4%A2-Troubleshooting#-record-log-file).
-Just drag and drop the file here.
+Please always attach a log file even if you cannot reproduce an error since the log will include some information about your system like the Manim Notebook version you're using.
+It's easy to create a log file, see the [Wiki here](https://github.com/Manim-Notebook/manim-notebook/wiki/%F0%9F%A4%A2-Troubleshooting#-record-log-file).
+Then just drag and drop the file here.